Agent: Saints, Thomas, agree on 5-year, $100M contract

 Thomas was entering the final season of his rookie deal and was due a little more than $1.1 million.
 Cooper entered training camp in the final year of his deal, but hasn’t held out.
 Jones is under contract through 2020.

-The sticking point in the Thomas negotiations had less to do with the structure of the deal than the average annual value.
-The Saints wanted to give themselves wiggle room under the NFL salary cap to also negotiate extensions with a number of other promising young players whose contracts will expire in coming years, such as running back Alvin Kamara and top cornerback Marshon Lattimore.
+The sticking point in the Thomas negotiations had more to do with the structure of the deal than the average annual value.
+The Saints wanted wiggle room under the NFL salary cap to also negotiate extensions with a number of other promising young players whose contracts will expire in coming years, such as running back Alvin Kamara and top cornerback Marshon Lattimore.

 “We’re going to do a deal that we feel works for us regardless of what other teams may or may not do,” Saints’ general manager Mickey Loomis said last week, when Thomas failed to report for camp.
 “I understand (Thomas’) thinking.
 He wants to be paid the value that he perceives himself.”

-Thomas plays in an offense run by record-setting quarterback Drew Brees and designed by coach Sean Payton, who has presided over one of the NFL’s most productive offenses for nearly a decade and a half.
+Thomas plays in an offense that was among the NFL’s best long before he arrived.
+Run by record-setting quarterback Drew Brees and designed by coach Sean Payton, the Saints’ offense has been one of the NFL’s most productive for nearly a decade and a half.

 Brees has overwhelmingly thrown Thomas’ way in recent seasons.